elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-key-differences-between-the-equations-of-linear-and-exponential-functions.md

 url: /learn/mathematics/questions/what-are-the-key-differences-between-the-equations-of-linear-and-exponential-functions
 score: -1.0
 related_article1:
-    id: 163763
+    id: 163769
-    title: What is the general form of an exponential function and how does it differ from a linear function?
+    title: >-
+        What distinguishes exponential growth from exponential decay in terms of their mathematical characteristics?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-general-form-of-an-exponential-function-and-how-does-it-differ-from-a-linear-function
+    url: /learn/mathematics/questions/what-distinguishes-exponential-growth-from-exponential-decay-in-terms-of-their-mathematical-characteristics
 related_article2:
-    id: 163778
+    id: 163769
-    title: What is a real-world example of exponential decay, and how is it mathematically represented?
+    title: >-
+        What distinguishes exponential growth from exponential decay in terms of their mathematical characteristics?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-realworld-example-of-exponential-decay-and-how-is-it-mathematically-represented
+    url: /learn/mathematics/questions/what-distinguishes-exponential-growth-from-exponential-decay-in-terms-of-their-mathematical-characteristics
 related_article3:
-    id: 163765
+    id: 163781
+    title: >-
-    title: How does the constant multiplier effect influence the behavior of an exponential function?
+        How can you determine the equation of an exponential function from its graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-constant-multiplier-effect-influence-the-behavior-of-an-exponential-function
+    url: /learn/mathematics/questions/how-can-you-determine-the-equation-of-an-exponential-function-from-its-graph
 related_article4:
-    id: 163765
+    id: 163785
-    title: How does the constant multiplier effect influence the behavior of an exponential function?
+    title: >-
+        What is the zero exponent rule and how does it apply to exponential functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-constant-multiplier-effect-influence-the-behavior-of-an-exponential-function
+    url: /learn/mathematics/questions/what-is-the-zero-exponent-rule-and-how-does-it-apply-to-exponential-functions
 related_article5:
-    id: 163785
+    id: 163776
-    title: What is the zero exponent rule and how does it apply to exponential functions?
+    title: >-
+        Provide an example of a real-world scenario that illustrates exponential growth.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-zero-exponent-rule-and-how-does-it-apply-to-exponential-functions
+    url: /learn/mathematics/questions/provide-an-example-of-a-realworld-scenario-that-illustrates-exponential-growth
 ---

 &nbsp;